godotengine/godot-docs/community/contributing/ways_to_contribute.rst

 - **The class reference.** This is the documentation for the complete Godot API as exposed to GDScript and the other scripting languages.
-It can be consulted offline, directly in Godot's code editor, or online at :ref:`Godot API
+It can be consulted offline, directly in Godot's code editor, or online at Godot :ref:`Class Reference
-  <toc-class-ref>`.
+  <doc_class_reference>`.
 To contribute to the class reference, you have to edit the
   XML file corresponding to the class and make a pull request.
   See :ref:`doc_updating_the_class_reference` and
   :ref:`doc_class_reference_writing_guidelines` for more details.